zio/zio-zmx/docs/metrics/index.md

 metric, the API defines a `xxxxWith` method to construct a `MetricAspect[A]` with a mapper function from `A` to the type required by the metric.

-The API function in this document are implemented in the `MetricAspect` object.
+The API functions in this document are implemented in the `MetricAspect` object.
 An effect can be applied to an effect with the `@@` operator.

 ## Counter